hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/multistream_lpr/README.rst

        $ cd resources
        $ ./get_hef_resources.sh

+4. Make sure you got the $TAPPAS_WORKSPACE environment variable set to the root of your TAPPAS / HailoSuite docker.
+For example: export TAPPAS_WORKSPACE=/home/...../hailo_sw_suite/artifacts/tappas
-4. To run the demo, execute the command in the parent library.
+5. To run the demo, execute the command in the parent library.
 The default setting runs with 4 streams and no display:

    .. code-block:: bash